Yanioconjota/rxjs101/README.md

 # RxJS 101

-RxJS (*Reactive extensions for JavaScript*) is a library for composing asynchronous and event-based programs by using [observable](https://rxjs.dev/guide/observable) sequences.
+RxJS (_Reactive extensions for JavaScript_) is a library for composing asynchronous and event-based programs by using [observable](https://rxjs.dev/guide/observable) sequences.
 It provides one core type, the Observable, satellite types (Observer, Schedulers, Subjects) and operators inspired by Array methods (map, filter, reduce, every, etc) to allow handling asynchronous events as collections.

+### Folder examples

+- 01-firstSteps: related to genaral observable examples using Observable subscriptions and notifications such as next , complete and error.
+- 02-exercises: Examples using RxJs operators
+  - 01 to 07 How does an Observable works
+  - 08 to 09 Types of Observables
+  - 10 to 16 Creation Operators

-#### *Think of RxJS as Lodash for events.*
+#### _Think of RxJS as Lodash for events._

 ### The essential concepts in RxJS which solve async event management are: